-In February 2010, Boteler was promoted to Sergeant and assigned to the Third District.
+In February 2010, Boteler was promoted to sergeant and assigned to the Third District.
 There, he worked in the Vice Unit and supervised the 3D Crime Suppression Team.
-Five years later, in March 2015, Inspector Boteler was promoted to the rank of Lieutenant, and returned to the NSID.
+Five years later, in March 2015, Commander Boteler was promoted to the rank of lieutenant, and returned to the NSID.
 As a lieutenant in NSID, Boteler managed members of the Electronic Surveillance Unit, the Criminal Interdiction Unit and the Criminal Apprehension Unit.